message/iata/CM.md

-Published 09.08.2021
+Published 17.02.2022
-1. Passengers are not allowed to enter.
+1. The following passengers are allowed to enter:
-- This does not apply to:
 - nationals and residents of Cameroon;
 - passengers with a visa.
 2. Passengers must have a negative COVID-19 PCR test taken at most 3 days before departure from the first embarkation point.